TITLE 68: PROFESSIONS AND OCCUPATIONS

 C) Security monitors (e.g., unauthorized access, system security breaches, controlled substance audits).

-12) Errors in the use or performance of the automated dispensing and storage systems resulting in patient or resident death shall be reported to the Division by the pharmacist-in-charge within 30 days after acquiring knowledge of the incident.
+11) Errors in the use or performance of the automated dispensing and storage systems resulting in patient hospitalization or death shall be reported to the Division by the pharmacist-in-charge within 30 days after acquiring knowledge of the incident.

 A) The system is being used as an after-hours cabinet for medication dispensing in the absence of a pharmacist (see Section 1330.530(e)(1));